The Golden Age of Railroading isn’t just remembered,

 Of the 236 Dome Cars built, only thirty had glass windows that extended the entire length of the coach.
 One of the few remaining, Sky View, was manufactured by the BUDD Car Company for the Santa Fe Railroad in 1954.
-It ran on several of the company’s named trains before migrating to Amtrak and then entered into First Class Private Car Service.
+It ran on several of the company’s named trains before migrating to Autotrain (not Amtrak at the time) and then entered into First Class Private Car Service.

 This magnificent coach has table seating for sixty guest/passengers under curved glass windows that give an unparalleled, 360-degree view of the passing countryside.
 Below, on Sky View’s lower level, is a dining lounge with a fully functional galley and two executive washrooms.

-The North Shore Scenic Railroad will be using Sky View in First Class Service on its popular Duluth Zephyr and Elegant Dinner Trains later this summer.
-This will free up the railroad’s Silver Club Dome Car for use on the train to Two Harbors on weekends.
-Both of the Railroad’s signature excursions will now feature First Class Dome Car Service.
-Passengers will enjoy their own personal car attendant, complimentary beverages and an individual charcuterie.
-It is hoped to have this operating and available by July, 2021.
+The North Shore Scenic Railroad operates Sky View in First Class Service on the popular Duluth Zephyr and Elegant Dinner Trains this summer.
+The railroad also owns two other Domecars, which operate on the Two Harbors excursions.
+These two dome’s bear the names Silver Club and the Puget Sound.
+Both of the Railroad’s signature excursions now feature First Class Dome Car Service.
+Passengers enjoy their own personal car attendant, complimentary beverages and an individual charcuterie.

 Support the SkyView Domecar with a contribution to its designated fund.
 A secure checkout is setup sending funds directly into an account just for the ongoing preservation and presentation of the SkyView.